 - Documentation of property damage to your vehicle

-When you hire a Birmingham lawyer from the Morris Bart law firm we will identify the liable party or parties in your accident and gather evidence in your case so you will have time to concentrate on your recovery.
+When you hire a Birmingham elderly driver accident lawyer from the Morris Bart law firm, we will identify the liable party or parties in your accident and gather evidence in your case so you will have time to concentrate on your recovery.

 Act Now Before the Statute of Limitations Runs Out

-Per Sec.
-6-2-38 of the Alabama Statutes, personal injury cases typically have a two-year statute of limitations.
+Per Ala.
+Code § 6-2-38, personal injury cases typically have a two-year statute of limitations.
 This means that if you do not initiate legal action against the parties responsible for your injuries within two years of the accident, you may lose the legal right to recover compensation.
 This is true no matter how strong the evidence is against the defendant.

 There may be other deadlines that apply to your case.
 Contact the Morris Bart law firm as soon as possible to discuss the timeframe of your case and the next possible steps you may take.